hisma_flutter 0.4.0 copy "hisma_flutter: ^0.4.0" to clipboard

 }

 If you start this application you will see that the above declared Screen is shown.
-If you use visma to visualize your state machine you will see that the state machine is started and its in its initial (and also single) state.
+If you use visma to visualize your state machine you will see that the state machine is started and that its initial (and single) state is active.

 visma and app side by side: